groupserver/gs.content.email.layout/README.txt

   element.
 It is *normally* set to the subject of the email message::

     <title metal:fill-slot="title">This is the title</title>

+``metal:fill-slot="prebody"``:
+  The optional content that appears before the header of the page.
+Used by some pages to emulate the look of an email message by adding false To, From and Subject fields.

 ``metal:fill-slot="body"``:
   The **compulsory** body of the page.